Collins-Akagha/Data-Analysis-Portfolio-/README.md

 # Contact Me!

-Reach out to me through mail or phone or through connect with me on linkedIn!
+Reach out to me through mail or phone or you can connect with me on linkedIn!
    ✉️: akagha.collins@icloud.com
        collinsakagha22@gmail.com